tsagent/tsagent/README.md

 - 👋 Hi, I’m @tsagent a.k.a T&C at the Secret Agency
-- 👀 We're interested in ...a little bit of everything, lots of photography
+- 👀 We're interested in ... a little bit of everything, lots of photography
-- 🌱 We're currently learning ...everything we can!
+- 🌱 We're currently learning ... everything we can!
-- 📫 How to reach me ...graphics@secretagencygroup.com
+- 📫 How to reach me ... graphics@secretagencygroup.com

 <!---
 tsagent/tsagent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.